bcgov/sso-requests/README.md

 running `yarn test` will add the new snapshot file for you.
 If you want to update a snapshot test, run `yarn test -u`

-To run the backend integration tests, you willneed to have a local postgres database running.
+To run the backend unit tests,

+- you will need to have a local postgres database running.
-Ensure you have started the server with `pg_ctl start`.
+  Ensure you have started the server with `pg_ctl start`

-For the first time running the tests, the database will need to be created.
+- For the first time running the tests, the database will need to be created.
-Run `./db-setup.sh ssorequests` from the `/.bin` directory to initialize it _Note: you may need to run `chmod +x` to give necessary permissions_.
+  Run `make local_db` from the root directory
+  _Note: you may need to run `chmod +x ./.bin/db-setup.sh` to give necessary permissions_.

-To provide the local database connection string, in your console run `export DATABASE_URL=postgresql://localhost:5432/ssodb`.
-Then running `yarn test` from the lambda directory will run the necessary migrations and test suites.
+- Run `make server_test` to run all the backend unit tests

+- Navigate to `./lambda/jest_stare` directory and open the `index.html` to view the report that shows the code coverage

 ## Errors